Monteverde Cloud Forest Reserve © Velorian at wts wikivoyage

 In 1972 about 2,000 hectares (4,942 acres) were added to their land, which became the famous cloud forest reserve that has become so popular among visitors today.
 The village of Santa Elena is the closest settlement to the reserve and has a cloud forest reserve of its own, although much less visited.

-Several nature and hiking trails allow visitors to amble through coffee and banana plantations or up onto the hilltops for views of the cloud forest and, on a clear day, Arenal Volcano, and provide a good chance of seeing lots of birds and wildlife.
+Several nature and hiking trails allow visitors to amble through coffee and banana plantations or up onto the hilltops for views of the cloud forest.
+On a clear day, you might get a chance to spy Arenal Volcano, and lots of birds and wildlife.